 This is one of my favorite ways to eat raw beets.
 It is super easy and great for entertaining.
 The olive oil and vinegar amounts are rough estimates….simply drizzle them both over the carpaccio and don’t worry too much about the amounts (you want to make sure the beets are coated).

-Beet Carpaccio Serves 4 (click on title for printable pdf version)
+Beet Carpaccio Serves 4

 – 2 medium or 4 small beets, peeled if desired but not necessary